Elmer-Carballo/Event-Tracker/README.md

 ### 5.1.1 Ease of Use
 >It is imperative that the website be intuitive and simple to use, as the primary objective is to minimize time spent creating the schedules.

-# Event-Tracker
-The event tracker created for CSSE-350: Software Engineering.

 **Steps to use "app.py"**